travelmassive/massiveplatform/README.md

 Welcome to Massive Platform - Travel Massive's Community Platform.

-This site is powered by Drupal.
+Massive Platform is a continually developed community platform to build and grow event-driven, chapter-based communities.

 Read more over at www.massiveplatform.com

-- The Travel Massive Team